 On a theological, not “scientific” note…I have read a lot of N. T. Wright books (Surprised by Hope is the main one I’m thinking of now) that conceive of the Kingdom of Heaven as a parallel dimension overlapping our natural world.
 Throughout history the reality that exists in the dimension of God’s Kingdom of Heaven has “broken through” to our natural world, and when we pray for God’s kingdom to come, we are praying that our natural world will more and more closely parallel God’s reality, that it will “break through” to greater and greater degrees.
 As Christians we place our hope in the idea that someday the natural world and the Kingdom of Heaven will be fully united in the New Creation, and the natural order as we know it will be swallowed up in the miracle of the final resurrection.
 This has been a helpful paradigm for me in trying to reconcile the idea of a natural world that is operating and developing according to scientific law (not constant divine intervention) with the idea of a God who has an eschatological plan for his natural creation, who is sovereign, but not deterministic, and who intervenes in and subverts the natural order to answer prayer and do miracles.

 Marlene, that’s quite a set of questions!
 I think you are right to be dissatisfied with either a “hands-off” theology where God winds up the world and lets it go, or one where he constantly “fixing” his own creation.
 I think the best option is that God is involved intimately with his creation in a “sustaining” and guiding role, but not in a coercive way.
-For more on that, read this great blog series: http://biologos.org/blog/series/belief-in-god-in-a-world-explained-by-science
+For more on that, read this great blog series: Belief in God in a World Explained by Science - Article - BioLogos

 As it relates to Genesis 1, I think it’s completely OK to say, “I have no idea what exactly the hand of God looks like in creation, but I do know that he alone created the universe, and he created it the way he wanted.”
 In fact, I think that’s the only sane answer.